thomasdarimont/keycloak_mod_auth_oidc_example/README.md

 # Keycloak Client with apache and mod_auth_oidc

-This example project demonstrates how to configure mod_auth_oidc for use with Keycloak.
+This example project demonstrates how to configure mod_auth_openidc for use with Keycloak.
 For simplicity reasons we use a plain http configuration instead of setting up https.

 More information about the mod_auth_oidc configuration can be found here: